roshansthomas/amazon-rekognition-ppe/README.md

 To remove the application open the AWS CloudFormation Console, click the PPE Demo project, right-click and select "_Delete Stack_".
 Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 When it is done, the status will change from "_DELETE_IN_PROGRESS_" to "_DELETE_COMPLETE_".
 It will then disappear from the list.

+## Survey
+Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_3fNc9oH4ql0guCq?Session=HAN5).
+Participants who complete the surveys from AWS Innovate Online Conference – AI/ML Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 31 March, 2022.

 ## License Summary

 This library is licensed under the MIT-0 License.
 See the LICENSE file.